-Published by New American Press, MAYDAY Magazine presents new poetry, prose, translations, political/cultural commentary, and visual art to a growing international community of readers.
+Published by New American Press, MAYDAY presents new poetry, prose, translations, political/cultural commentary, and visual art to a growing community of international readers.

 The Meadow is the annual print and online literary journal of Truckee Meadows Community College in Reno, Nevada.